vimtaai/agent/docs/pages/reference/modeling/2-agent.md

 ### `new Agent(properties: object)`

-Creates a new Agent, and sets its initial properties from the given object
+Creates a new `Agent`, and sets its initial properties from the given object.

 #### Example